 10. Mental Health

-Faculty mentoring programs provide mentees the opportunity to explore new ideas and grow without fear of judgement, as well as receive reassurance from someone they admire.
+Faculty mentoring programs provide mentees the opportunity to explore new ideas and grow without fear of judgment, as well as receive reassurance from someone they admire.
 These factors naturally work to increase their confidence in themselves, and so can really help to tackle mental health issues such as depression.

 Altogether, each of these benefits combines to deliver a substantial return.
 For every school, your employees are your greatest renewable resource.
-An investment in creating the right faculty mentorship program is an investment in the future of your employees, your institution and most importantly your students.
+An investment in creating the right faculty mentorship program is an investment in the future of your employees, your institution, and most importantly your students.